What is Form P53?

 HMRC provides an online option and a P53 paper version which can be posted to them.

-To complete your P53 online you will need to login through your government gateway account.
+You can also complete your P53 online but you will need to login through your government gateway account.

 How do I receive a P53 tax refund?